Breeze/breeze.github.io/doc-js/model-library.md

 Breeze has three adapters at the moment; their names are:

-1. "[backingStore](#backingStore)" - for model libraries that get and set model object properties (Angular, Aurelia, React)
+1. "[backingStore](#backingStore)" - for model libraries that get and set model object properties (AngularJS, Aurelia, React)
 1. "[backbone](#backbone)" - for the Backbone model library
 1. "[ko"](#ko)" - for the Knockout model library